cleanlab/label-errors/README.md

 # Label Errors in Benchmark ML Test Sets

 **Release of corrected test sets is delayed due to media coverage.
-We will release in 2 weeks.
+We will release in the next few weeks.
 Thanks for your patience.**

-The cleaned and corrected test sets for all ten ML benchmark test sets, along with the indices for all label errors at https://labelerrors.com will be made available here as soon as possible.
+This repo provides cleaned and corrected test sets for ten of the most common ML benchmark test sets, along with the indices for all label errors at https://labelerrors.com.

 ## Citation